zombodb/zombodb/README.md

 (This branch is for Elasticsearch 2.4.6)

+## Upgrading from v3.x and ES 1.7?

+If you are upgrading from a previous version of ZomboDB, that likely means you're also upgrading from ES 1.7.

+In short, ZomboDB doesn't provide a migration process from ES 1.7 to ES 2.4.6.
+You'll need to drop all of your `USING zombodb` indexes, manually delete all the indexes from your ES 1.7 cluster, upgrade your ES cluster to 2.4.6, upgrade the ZomboDB Postgres extension to v4.0.x and then re-create all your `USING zombodb` indexes.

+If you require assistance with this process, please don't hesitate to [contact ZomboDB, LLC](https://www.zombodb.com/services/).

+## What's Different with ES 2.4.6+ Support?

+In general, everything is the same.
+All SQL-level syntax is the same, along with ZomboDB's query language syntax.
+Basically, whatever the benefits of Elasticsearch 2.4.6, in terms of performance and general cluster management, are now available to you with ZomboDB.

+It is important to note that ZomboDB v4 removes support for the SIREn plugin as the developers of that plugin have abandonded it.
+We are working on a clean-room implementation that provides similar functionality and performance for a near-future ZomboDB version.

+## About ZomboDB

 ZomboDB is a Postgres extension that enables efficient full-text searching via the use of indexes
 backed by Elasticsearch.
 In order to achieve this, ZomboDB implements Postgres' [Access Method API](http://www.postgresql.org/docs/9.5/static/indexam.html).